mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - Press Upload

-- If you got no errors, test in Windows with `Control Panel -> Game Controllers` or in Linux with `jstest`
+- If you got no errors, test in Windows with `Control Panel -> Game Controllers` or in Linux with `jstest /dev/input/js0`

 ### Code
 This code supports Atari, SMS, NES, SNES and Genesis (3 and 6 button) controllers.
 Select your controller by commenting and uncommenting stuff from beginning of source code and give your IO-pin numbers.